-200th Anniversary of the Erie Canal
+200th Anniversary of the Opening of the Erie Canal

 But right now, let’s celebrate the Village of Black Rock, the Black Rock Stop along the Erie Canal.